Drew-Kim/DamageInspection/README.md

 3. Train a lightweight detection model
 4. Export and optimize for Raspberry Pi implementation
 5. Deploy on Pi 5 + AI Camera
-6. Run live detection and log results
+6. Run live detection and log results locally via a GUI
 7. Test using error analysis using false positives/negatives
+8. Generate any changes and updates based on performance outcomes

 ## Milestones
 - [x] Scope definition